day8/re-frame-template/README.md

 # re-frame-template

 This is a Leiningen template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
-It will only take you 60 seconds to create your first re-frame app and start editting it.
+It will only take you 60 seconds to create your first re-frame app and start editing it.

 When creating your application, you can pick and choose what "extras" you'd like included into the scaffold - "extras" like libraries to do routing, debugging and CSS.